Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Introduction

 Clustering is the process of grouping data into clusters given similarities and characteristics of features \cite{ezugwu2022comprehensive}.
-Well-established methods like k-means and Gaussian mixture models (GMMs) are still widely applied, but unable to capture complex relations as they are limited to local dependencies in data points, and especially struggle with high-dimensionality data \cite{bishop2006pattern}.
-An alternative to classical clustering algorithms lies on deep generative models, which are capable of processing high-dimensionality data and rely on unsupervised learning, being independent of labels and capable of extracting meaningful information over the data distribution.
+Well-established methods like k-means and Gaussian mixture models (GMMs) are still widely applied, but unable to capture complex relations as they are limited to local dependencies in data points, and especially struggle with high-dimensionality data \cite{bishop2006pattern}, which is the case of environmental noise in audio signals.
+Recently, deep noise suppression embeddings with various (non-variational) autoencoder architectures were analyzed \cite{McLoughlin2025DeepNoiseSuppression}, demonstrating that cluster structures were present in the latent space.
+The networks considered for the analysis, however, depend on clean speech data as training objective, forming a supervised learning system.
+Moreover, the study did not have the objective of clustering nor measuring the quality of the obtained clusters by known metrics.
+An alternative to classical clustering algorithms or supervised approaches lies on deep generative models, which are capable of processing high-dimensionality data and rely on unsupervised learning, being independent of any labels and capable of extracting meaningful information over the data distribution.

 The two most common generative methods modified for (unsupervised) clustering are variational autoencoders (VAEs) \cite{dilokthanakul2017deep} and generative adversarial networks (GANs) \cite{mukherjee2019clusterganlatentspace}.
 While both perform clustering based on latent variables, VAEs have a more structured latent space \cite{chauhan2018comparative} which directly affects clustering \cite{dilokthanakul2017deep}, and often present a smaller-sized model when compared to GANs.
 Additionally, GAN models are known for a notorious unstable training \cite{thnahtung2020catastrophic}.
 Given the hardware-constrained application of hearing devices and the aforementioned characteristics of generative models, we focus on variational autoencoders for the clustering of acoustic environments.
 VAEs were considered for clustering images and text, usually employing a Gaussian mixture model as their latent space distribution \cite{dilokthanakul2017deep, hershey2016deep, jiang2017variational, ugur2020variational, guo2025gammaclustering}.
-A generalization was achieved with the use of variational information bottleneck \cite{ugur2020variational}, presenting competitive results.
-Nevertheless, none of these approaches were applied to the clustering of audio signals/acoustic environments.
+A generalization was proposed with the use of variational information bottleneck \cite{ugur2020variational}, presenting competitive results.
+Nevertheless, no generative approach was previously applied specifically to the clustering of audio signals.